 Lamar Boardwalk Study (Northshore)

-One of the few remaining pinch points, the Trail at Lamar and Cesar Chavez poses a safety hazard due to its proximity to the busy street.
+One of the few remaining pinch points, the Trail at Lamar and Cesar Chavez pose a safety hazard due to its proximity to the busy street.
 A feasibility study on an overwater boardwalk structure could provide a road map to a safer Trail in this area.

 Drake Bridge Commons (North First St. Trail Under Bridge)